oatlog/oatlog/doc/report/main.typ

-@chapter_implementation[Chapter] concretely describes the application of these techniques in Oatlog and the implementation decisions we have made, in addition to showing how Oatlog is used and its capabilities. @chapter_evaluation[Chapter] follows by evaluating Oatlog through its test suite and benchmarks. @chapter_conclusion[Chapter] discusses future work, both algorithmic and constant factor performance improvements.
+@chapter_implementation[Chapter] concretely describes the application of these techniques in Oatlog and the implementation decisions we have made, in addition to showing how Oatlog is used and its capabilities. @chapter_evaluation[Chapter] follows by evaluating Oatlog through its test suite and benchmarks. @chapter_conclusion[Chapter] concludes with a discussion on future work, both algorithmic and constant factor performance improvements.

 = Background <chapter_background>